Connect to qTest MCP

 Verify your connection

-In order to have Cursor interact with a tool on the MCP server, you must ensure the MCP servers are part of the chat context.
-Whenever you start a new chat session in Cursor, verify that the Add Context field at the top of the chat window contains mcp.json.
+In order to have your AI assistant interact with a tool on the MCP server, you must ensure the MCP servers are part of the chat context.
+Whenever you start a new chat session, verify that the contacts for the chat window contains mcp.json.

 To verify that your MCP connection is working correctly, follow these steps: